-I am an architect, Associate Professor & Reader in Architectural Theory at the University of Nottingham, Department of Architecture and Built Environment.
-My research interests include: architectural theory and criticism; Phenomenology and the philosophy of technology; the relationship between architecture and the body; digital media in museums and architectural exhibitions.
+I am an architect and Professor of Architectural Theory at the University of Nottingham, Department of Architecture and Built Environment.
+My research interests include: architectural theory and criticism; Phenomenology and the philosophy of technology; the relationship between architecture and the body; narrative, design and digital media in museums and exhibitions.
 I’ve published books, chapters, refereed articles and conference papers in most of these areas and have received grants from the EPSRC, the Leverhulme Trust, British Academy, and the Arts Council.
 I am also Head of the Department’s Architecture, Culture & Tectonics research group (ACT) and I was founder – and am still currently a steering group member – of the international subject network: Architectural Humanities Research Association (AHRA).
-I am currently an active member of the interdisciplinary Science Technology and Culture research group at Nottingham, hosted by the Dept of French, as well as the Sense of Space group, a collaboration with the Depts of Philosophy, Psychology and Sociology.
+I am also an active member of the interdisciplinary Science Technology and Culture research group at Nottingham, hosted by the Dept of French.

 Research themes and interests:

 Recent publication projects include a book for the Routledge series Thinkers for Architects on the philosopher Maurice Merleau-Ponty, published in 2017, and a co-edited collection in museum studies: The Future of Museum and Gallery Design: Purpose, Process, Perception (Routledge 2018).